 Member Choice Overview

 All members of Delaware Electric Cooperative have the option to choose their electricity supplier.
 Currently, no suppliers have registered with the Co-op to provide energy to members.
 Members should thoroughly review the information on this page and ensure a supplier is registered with Delaware Electric Cooperative and licensed by the Delaware Public Service Commission before signing up for service.
 Twenty years ago, Delaware lawmakers approved electric retail choice giving customers the option to choose their energy provider.
 The goal was to give consumers the option to shop for the lowest rates.
-However, it wasn’t until 2019 that a third-party energy supplier registered to provide service to DEC members.
 Members do not have to choose another supplier.
 Members who do not enroll in member choice will continue to pay the Co-op for the power they use under rates approved by our board of directors – this is called Standard Offer Service or SOS.
 Delaware Electric Cooperative will also continue to deliver electricity to all members, regardless of who they pick as their energy supplier.
 Below are some commonly asked questions about member choice.

 Member Choice Q&A

 A: It can, but you’ll want to compare DEC’s rates with a supplier’s rates before you sign any agreement.
 A supplier should provide you with a price to compare.
 DEC's general price to compare is listed in the chart below.
 That price to compare is based on a member using 1,000 kWh of energy per month per year.
 Your individual price to compare will be different depending on your rate class and your usage history.
 For a specific price to compare , please give us a call at 855-332-9090.
 To determine if you’ll save money with a new supplier, subtract a supplier’s price to compare from DEC’s price to compare and then multiply by your average monthly kilowatt-hour (kWh) use.

 Price to Compare 9/1/2022